GilShmaya/Knowledge-base-for-Word-Prediction/README.md

 ##### Summary :
-In this Assignment we generated a knowledge-base for English word-prediction system,

-based on Google 3-Gram English dataset, using Amazon Elastic Map-Reduce.
+In this Assignment we generated a knowledge-base for English word-prediction system, based on Google 3-Gram English dataset, using Amazon Elastic Map-Reduce.

-The m-r system calculates the probability of each trigram (w1,w2,w3) found in a given corpus & generates the output knowledge base with the resulted probabilities.
+The system calculates the probability of each trigram (w1,w2,w3) founded in the given corpus, and generates the output knowledge base with the resulted probabilities.

-##### Job #1 - Splitter
+##### Job 1 - Splitter

 ###### Mapper :